ariga/atlas/doc/md/concepts/workflows.md

 ---

-This section introduces two types of workflows that are supported by Atlas to manage database schemas _declarative_ and _versioned_ migrations.
+This section introduces two types of workflows that are supported by Atlas to manage database schemas: _declarative_ and _versioned_ migrations.

 ### Declarative Migrations